-International Traveller reader Jamie Palmer ventures into Alaskan bear territory and lives to tell us this tale.
-(Photography also by Jamie Palmer)
+One of our International Traveller readers ventures into Alaskan bear territory and lives to tell us this tale.

 This trip has been months in preparation.
 Even in summer Alaska’s weather is highly unpredictable and can fall to zero degrees overnight.

 I have packed for every contingency, even purchasing a GPS locator in case of emergencies.
 It’s always good to be prepared when you’re over 500 kilometres from the nearest access road and 200 kilometres by air from the nearest civilisation.

 Hallo Bay is surrounded by just over 10,000 square kilometres of Katmai National Park on three sides and the Pacific Ocean on the other.

 I’m a mix of emotions at this point, really excited about getting close to Grizzly bears in the wild, but equally nervous about living in the remoteness for a week with these powerful creatures.

 I arrive at the small airstrip in Homer and am met by our pilot Jessie, and our six-seater plane.
 My fellow adventurers include a Scot and two Californians, all just as excited as I am about this adventure.
 The flight to Hallo Bay is just over an hour.
 It’s such a humbling experience viewing this remote landscape from above.

 The plane lands on a desolate stretch of beach, where we meet our bear guide, Phil, who has been guiding for 20 years.
 We are in capable hands, but our protection is basic.
 No firearms; just bear spray if needed and a flare.

 This really is bear country; five minutes into our hike we spot our first Grizzly lying in the long grass, catching some afternoon Alaskan sun.
 He is around 600 kilos and two metres in height when standing.
 Not at all concerned by our presence, he dozes in the grass – sleeping giant springs to mind.